 Macadamia nuts pair particularly well with coconut, chocolate, and fish, and can also be substituted for other nuts, measure for measure, in most recipes.
 For some particularly great recipes based on Hawaiian and island traditions involving these nuts, check out cookbooks like The Mauna Loa Macadamia Cooking Treasury, Remembering Diamond Head, Remembering Hawaii, and Sam Choy's Island Flavors.

 Before you begin the process of roasting or toasting macadamia nuts, you'll first need to shell, rinse, and dry them.
 Once you've completed setup, the process is relatively simple for either method of preparation, but make sure that the macadamia nuts you choose are similar in size so that they can cook evenly.

 Some recipes call for ground macadamia nuts, which can be used in pastry dough or sprinkle on the bottom of pie shells for a delightful change of taste.
-All have to do to ground them is to put the toasted nuts in a food processor and pulse at short intervals until desired consistency is achieved.
-However, it's important to be aware of over-processing as you could end up with nut butter.
+All you have to do to grind them is to put the toasted nuts in a food processor and pulse at short intervals until desired consistency is achieved.
+Don't over-processing the nuts, or you could end up with nut butter.

 If you do over-process, macadamia nut butter is delicious as a spread but you can add a touch of vegetable oil and a bit of honey for smoothness and added flavor.
 Additionally, ground macadamia nuts can be used as a filler and flavor enhancer in ground meat, poultry, and seafood dishes as well.